georgehalal/DetectNet/README.md

 # DetectNet
-We develop a deep learning model for modeling the transfer function of galaxy detection in wide-field surveys.
+We developed a deep learning model for modeling the transfer function of galaxy detection in wide-field surveys.

-Since each location in the sky is surveyed multiple times by telescopes producing a stack of images of the same point, different statistics are developed to characterize these observations as a function of position in the sky.
-We therefore have sky maps of these statistics, including the fluctuation of sky brightness and the blurriness of point-like sources at each point for different passbands (filters).
+Each location in the sky is surveyed several times by telescopes producing a stack of images of the same location.
+Different statistics are developed to characterize these observations as a function of position in the sky.
+We have sky maps of these statistics, including the fluctuation of sky brightness and the blurriness of point-like sources at each point for different passbands (filters).
 The passbands we consider are g, r, i, and z, from bluer to redder.
-We also have the “magnitude," a measure of brightness, for galaxies in each of these passbands.
-Therefore, for each passband and location in the sky, we use two of these observing conditions from the sky maps and the true galaxy magnitude from deep-field surveys as the input.
+For each passband and location in the sky, we use two of these observing conditions from the sky maps and the true galaxy magnitude, a measure of brightness, from deep-field surveys as the input to our network.

 ## Dataset
 * Our training dataset consists of ∼20 million galaxies.